-- Ensure that suitable and appropriate filtering and monitoring systems are in place and work with technical staff to monitor the safety and security of our systems and networks. - Ensure that online safety is embedded within a progressive curriculum, which enables all learners to develop an age-appropriate understanding of online safety. - Support the DSL and any deputies by ensuring they have sufficient time and resources to fulfil their online safety responsibilities. - Ensure there are robust reporting channels for the community to access regarding online safety concerns, including internal, local and national support. - Ensure that appropriate risk assessments are undertaken regarding the safe use of technology. - Audit and evaluate online safety practice to identify strengths and areas for improvement.
+- Ensure that suitable and appropriate filtering and monitoring systems are in place and work with technical staff to monitor the safety and security of our systems and networks; as schools increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material (including when they are online at home). - Ensure that online safety is embedded within a progressive curriculum, which enables all learners to develop an age-appropriate understanding of online safety. - Support the DSL and any deputies by ensuring they have sufficient time and resources to fulfil their online safety responsibilities. - Ensure there are robust reporting channels for the community to access regarding online safety concerns, including internal, local and national support. - Ensure that appropriate risk assessments are undertaken regarding the safe use of technology. - Audit and evaluate online safety practice to identify strengths and areas for improvement.